Ninjacoder-vedant/mixar_hiring_assignment/README.md

 ## How to run the code?
+To view the results correctly, make sure to run each cell in the notebook in sequence.

 * **`main.ipynb`** contains the code for the first three tasks.
 * **`bonus_task.ipynb`** contains the code for the bonus task.